nest/nest-docker/README.md

     Starts a notebook server with pre-installed NEST 3.1.
 The corresponding URL is displayed in the console.

-- `docker-compose run server bash`
+- `docker-compose run nest-server bash`

     Starts the api server conntainer and runs bash as its command.